xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	e) 0.048
 	f) another value

-64. A sample S consists of 14 observations, where 9 observations belong to class c1 and 6 observations belong to c2.
-Calculate Gini(S)
+64. Calculate Gini(S): A sample S consists of 14 observations, where 9 observations belong to class c1 and 5 observations belong to c2.
 	a) 0.970
 	b) 0.048
 	c) 0.459